What happens next?

 Asking for a review

 A different Independent Decision Maker from the one who made the original decision will do the review.
-You will not be able to provide additional information.
+The new Independent Decision Maker is called a reviewer.
+The reviewer may keep the original decision or make a new decision.

 • If your offer stays the same, you will have 2 months to accept or decline the offer.

 • If your offer changes, you will have 6 months to either accept or decline your offer and the previous offer will be withdrawn.
-If you need more time, you can request an extension.

 Institutions cannot request a review of redress decisions.